 So what’s the solution?
 Well, there are ways to deal with it.
 One is to just ignore the error when using the init script to start MySQL and use

 mysqladmin to shutdown MYSQL using a user with the proper privileges.
 Another is to create the necessary

 debian-sys-maint user (or update the password for the user) in MySQL using the information in

 I did not report this as a bug since is not one.
 Debian (and hence, Ubuntu) does things a little differently then others, and has repackaged the MySQL source differently.

-4 comments on “MySQL on Debian and Ubuntu”
+4 Responses to “MySQL on Debian and Ubuntu”